-As at December 31, 2022, the Trust did not meet unit trust and mutual fund trust status qualification and was instead taxable as an inter-vivos trust.
-Due to the Trust's tax attributes, its taxable income and character of distributions made in 2022 were not adversely affected as a result of this change.
-By December 31, 2023, the Trust re-qualified as a unit trust and mutual fund trust under the Income Tax Act (Canada) and this re-qualification has continued to the date these financial statements were authorized for issue.
+As of December 31, 2024, the Trust qualified as a unit trust and mutual fund trust under the Income Tax Act (Canada) and this qualification has continued to the date these financial statements were authorized for issue.
 The Trust is taxable on its income, including net realized capital gains in the taxation year, which is not paid or payable to its unitholders as at the end of the taxation year.
 It is the intention of the Trust to distribute all of its net income and sufficient net realized capital gains so that the Trust will not be subject to income taxes.